mantzas/blog/content/post/20151107_how_to_create_a_blog_with_hugo_and_github_pages.md

 ---
 title: Setup a blog with Hugo and Github Pages
 published: false
-tags: 'hugo, blog, github-pages'
+tags: 'hugo, blog, githubpages'
 series: Blogging series
-categories: ["blog", "hugo", "githubPages"]
+categories:
+  - blog
+  - hugo
+  - githubpages
-keywords: ["blog", "hugo", "githubPages"]
+keywords:
+  - blog
+  - hugo
+  - githubpages
+id: 2363547
 ---

 It was long my desire to write a blog with stuff that interests me.